conorwalsh1/ceart-kids-quiz/README.md

     -   #### Colour Scheme
         -   The main colours used are grey, green, orange, black, brown and red.
 I used a black square with a brown boarder to create what looks like a blackboard that teachers use in Irish classrooms to make the site user feel like they are in a learning environment.
 I used a grey background so this blackboard would pop against it.
 I used the colour green for both the map of Ireland in the logo, favicon and as a transition effect if the correct answer is selected.
 I used white for the button backgrounds and for the writing on the blackboard.
 I used black for writing inside the buttons and outside the quiz area.
 I used red as a transition effect if the icorrect answer is selected.
 I used the colour combination of green, white and orange to symbolise Ireland.
     -   #### Typography
-        -   The Coming Soon font is used throughout the body with the only expection being that Arial ised used in the buttons as it makes them look more crisp and easy to read.
-I chose Coming Soon as I wanted to have a font that resembled handwriting on the blackboard that would be done in chalk in a standard classroom.
+        -   The 'Coming Soon' font is used throughout the body with the only expection being that Arial ised used inside the buttons as it makes them look more crisp and easy to read.
+I chose 'Coming Soon' as I wanted to have a font that resembled handwriting on the blackboard that would be done in chalk in a standard classroom.
 I feel it works very effectively.
 I also chose to use it for the correct and incorrect scores as it is laidback and child friendly.
 I chose Arial for all the buttons as it clear for the user when they want to make a decision on what the answer is.
     -   #### Imagery
         -   Imagery does not play a part on this site currently.
 It is a future feature that could be added to the questions.
 Though not technically an image, there is a map of Ireland in the logo what was created using an external logo creator called https://logomakr.com/.
 The quiz area blackboard does act like an image as it holds all information about the quiz within it but is not technically an image.
-The only images that appear in the images folders are that of the favicon, the logo and the responsibve test.
+The only images that appear in the images folders are that of the favicon, the logo, the wireframes and the responsibve test.

 *   ### Wireframes

-    -   I chose to use Balsamiq Wireframes to sketch out how I hoped for the site to look.
+    -   I chose to use Balsamiq Wireframes to plan out how I hoped for the site to look.
 I will post three pictures below, showing how I wanted the start of the quiz, the quiz questions and the end of the quiz to appear.

     <h2 align="center">Start of Quiz</h2>